MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-console-finding-data.md

 ## How to change scope

 Changing the scope of the monitoring view enables you to view only those objects that meet a certain criteria, such as management servers.

+::: moniker range=">=sc-om-2016 <=sc-om-2019"
-For example, if you want to view only those computers in your environment that are running Windows 2016, you can apply a scope that uses "Windows 2016" as the criteria; no other computers are displayed.
+For example, if you want to view only those computers in your environment that are running Windows server 2016, you can apply a scope that uses "Windows server 2016" as the criteria; no other computers are displayed.
+::: moniker-end

+::: moniker range="sc-om-2022"
+For example, if you want to view only those computers in your environment that are running Windows server 2022, you can apply a scope that uses "Windows- server 2022" as the criteria; no other computers are displayed.
+::: moniker-end

 1. In the Operations console, click **Monitoring** to display the objects in your monitoring environment.